-We are an all female practice and have been researching, teaching and practising ecological architecture since the mid 1980's.
+We are a conscientious practice and have been researching, teaching and practicing ecological architecture since the mid 1980's.

 Offices in rural Argyll and Highland Perthshire

 RIAS (Royal Incorporation of Architects in Scotland) members

 SEDA (Scottish Ecological Design Association) members and director

 A registered LLP ecological architecture LLP No SO302173 (Scotland)

 Professional Indemnity Insurance to £250,000 held and can be extended on project by project basis.

 Sue studied architecture as a mature student and her experience was gained through employment with a variety of small architectural practices before establishing the LLP Partnership ecological architecture in 2008.
 Her Architectural Design principles are motivated by the ways in which people respond to the quality of the spaces they inhabit.
 She promotes robust design and detailing alongside a pioneering use of natural construction materials and the development of innovative ecological construction techniques.